 Our Recommendation - Eucalyptus Oil

-Our Eucalyptus Oil is an excellent option for people suffering from arthritis, backache, bruises, strains and sprains.
+is an excellent option for people suffering from arthritis, backache, bruises, strains and sprains.

 Our product has been known for many years as an excellent and natural way to relieve pain.
 All that is needed is to warm the oil and bit and rub into the joint or sore muscle.
 It also can help to wrap a sore joint with plastic wrap after the oil is rubbed into the skin.